BrcRs/truck-stack-item-optimization/Modelisation.md

 5. Use an algorithm to determine an integer solution close to the one found.
 6. Solve separately each subproblem consisting in placing the items of a truck into stacks and placing those stacks into the truck, first by forming stacks logically and then solving via B&B the placing problem.
 7. Get the solution for X\{TI}
-8. Compute the number of missing items.
-9. Re-label the stacks so as to satisfy the global order in the X axis for the relaxation of the original MILP.
+8. Re-label the stacks so as to satisfy the global order in the X axis for the relaxation of the original MILP.
-10. Compute the objective function of the dual of the linear relaxation of the original MILP.
-Add penalities for items with no stacks.
+9. Compute the objective function of the dual of the linear relaxation of the original MILP, while not creating variables for unused extra trucks and adapting the formulation to keep a valid model.
-11. Generate an optimality cut and add it to `cuts`
+10. Generate an optimality cut and add it to `cuts`
-12. Solve master problem and obtain new potentially fractional TI
+11. Solve master problem and obtain new potentially fractional TI
-13. Unless the optimal solution is found, return to 5.
+12. Unless the optimal solution is found, return to 5.
 ```

 ## Dual objective function